mdn/content/files/en-us/web/security/practical_implementation_guides/sri/index.md

 ## Problem

-Attackers can modify the contents of JavaScript libraries hosted on content delivery networks (CDNs), creating vulnerabilities in all websites that use these libraries.
+If an attacker exploited a content delivery network (CDN) and modified the contents of JavaScript libraries hosted on that CDN, it would create vulnerabilities in all websites that use those libraries.

-For example, JavaScript code hosted on `library.org` that is loaded from `example.org` can access the entire contents of `example.org`.
-If an attacker modifies this resource to include malicious code, it could alter download links, deface the site, steal credentials, cause denial-of-service (DoS) attacks, and so on.
+For example, JavaScript hosted on `library.org` that is loaded from `example.org` can access the entire contents of `example.org`.
+If an attacker modifies that hosted JavaScript to include malicious code, it could alter download links, deface the site, steal credentials, cause denial-of-service (DoS) attacks, and so on.

 ## Solution